jflamy/owlcms4/docs/Announcing.md

 ![014_StartClock](nimg/3200Lifting/050.png)

+The clock can also be started by using the `,` or `/`keys on the keyboard.
+The `*` key on the numeric keypad acts as a toggle (start if stopped, stop if started).

+The clock can be reset to 1:00 or 2:00 using the buttons, or by using the `-` and `=` keys respectively.

 ## Stopping/Restarting the clock

 The announcer (if acting as timekeeper), or the timekeeper (using the timekeeper screen), can stop the clock when the bar leaves ground.
 Either person can restart the clock if the bar is put down not having travelled above the knee.

 ![016_StopClock](nimg/3200Lifting/060.png)

+The clock can also be stopped by using the `.` key on the keyboard.
+The `*` key on the numeric keypad acts as a toggle (start if stopped, stop if started).

 ## Manual Refereeing